Worcester Riverside Park - Proposed Improvements

 A draft revised statement of licensing policy has been produced and can be downloaded from this page.

 The draft revised policy has been updated to reflect changes to the law and guidance since the existing statement of policy came into effect in 2014.
 The changes between the draft revised version and the existing statement of licensing policy are shown with the use of red text.

 Please note that the Council’s special policy on Cumulative Impact although referred to in the draft revised statement of licensing policy, is subject to a separate consultation which is due to take place shortly.

 Comments on the draft revised statement of licensing policy can be sent by email to firstname.lastname@example.org or posted to:

 Wyre Forest House

-Closing date: 17 August 2018.
-All comments received will be considered by the Council before the publication of a new Statement of Principles before the end of 2018.
+The consultation will remain open for comments until Friday 24 May 2019 and all comments received will be considered by the Council before the publication of a new Statement of Licensing Policy.